grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 ### Article XXX - Voluntarily Consent
 All Parties voluntarily consent for all other Parties to permanently and irrevocably retain, copy, analyze, and distribute all broadcast transactions and derivative information.
 Use of the blockchain shall constitute consent to its terms.

-### Article XXX - On-Chain Referendums
-Referendums must be submitted on-chain either in full text or as a hash of the referendum text.
-A Referendum is considered approved for execution once

-* at least 15% of issued tokens have staked and registered a vote for a specific referendum,

-* ‘affirmative’ tokens exceed the number of ‘negative’ staked tokens by a difference of no less than 10% of total percentage of registered votes (i.e. 55% yes, 45% no).

-* These requirements must remain satisfied above the minimum requirements for a period of at least 30 consecutive days within a 120-day sustainment period per Referendum.
-Should a Referendum not be approved for execution within the 120-day period, it is considered expired and must be resubmitted if another vote is desired.
-The 120-day period starts when the transaction which includes a referendum is appended to the blockchain.
-EOS tokens issued during the 120-period are counted toward the total issued amount calculation.
-Referendums may then be enacted by a super majority of Block Producers defined as 15 of the 21 elected Block Producers.

 ### Article XXX - Block Producer Nomination
 Block Producer `{{ producer }}` candidates shall nominate themselves and register their intent to produce blocks on the EOS Blockchain by executing the `{{ regproducer }}` contract.